 Frequently Asked Questions

-The Naperville Police Department believes the use of body-worn cameras will:
+The Naperville Police Department utilizes body-worn cameras to:

 - Improve transparency with the public